-Thirdly, the numbers above are also reflected in indirect (office-based) roles across the upper two quartiles, with just 18.18% of indirect employees in the upper middle quartile being female and 20.78% in the upper quartile.
-The gender pay gap for direct (operator) employees is 1.20%, but 13.6% for indirect employees, albeit the latter has reduced significantly from 44.30% in 2022, which is good to see.
+Thirdly, the numbers above are also reflected in indirect (office-based) roles across the upper two quartiles, with just 21.9% of indirect employees in the upper middle quartile being female and 21.7% in the upper quartile, although both numbers have increased from 18.18% and 20.78% respectively the previous year.
+The gender pay gap for direct (operator) employees is 1.2%, but 9.7% for indirect employees, albeit the latter continues to reduce year on year, from a high of 44.30% in 2022.